gojek/ziggurat/README.md

   - :skip - The message should be skipped without reporting its failure or retrying the message.
 Same as :success except that a different metric is published to track skipped messages
 - The start-fn is run at the application startup and can be used to initialize connection to databases, http clients, thread-pools, etc.
 - The stop-fn is run at shutdown and facilitates graceful shutdown, for example, releasing db connections, shutting down http servers etc.

+## Multiple stream routes
-- Ziggurat enables reading from multiple streams and applying same/different functions to the messages. `:stream-id` is a unique identifier per stream.
-All configs, queues and metrics will be namespaced under this id.
+- Ziggurat enables reading from multiple streams and applying same/different functions to the messages. `:stream-id` is a unique identifier per stream which needs to be included in config.edn file
+- All configs, queues and metrics will be namespaced under this id.

 ```clojure
 (ziggurat/main start-fn stop-fn {:stream-id-1 {:handler-fn handler-fn-1}